Guha-Group/Superresolution-Quantum-Sensing/README.md

 ## Components
 For pedagogical purposes, we break up the repository into two estimation contexts.
 The first context employs the multi-stage sensing protocol for a system consisting of 2 color centers separated by a sub-diffraction length along one dimension.
 Scripts associated with this system can be found in the
 ```2-Source/``` directory.
 The second context employs our multi-stage sensing protocol for a system consisting of $K$ color centers, all of which reside in a sub-diffraction spot in two dimensions.
 Scripts associated with this system can be found in the ```K-Source``` directory.

+## Required Packages
+The K-Source sensing algorithm requires downloading the [manopt](https://www.manopt.org/) package.
+This package is used to numerically find the Helstrom/YKL measurements for optimal sensing.
+It is also used for solving the maximum likelihood estimate of the source brightnesses.
+Make sure to install the Manopt package in the ```K-Source/utils/``` directory.